sul-dlss/folio-eureka/README.md

 TOKEN=$(curl -sX POST -d client_id="sidecar-module-access-client" -d client_secret="$SIDECAR_SECRET" -d grant_type=client_credentials "$KC_URL/realms/sul/protocol/openid-connect/token" | jq -r  '.access_token')
 ```

+## Notes
+ - All modules must have all possible "SYSTEM_USER_ENABLED" vars set to false.
+This is handled in the `create_module_values.py` script by setting: `{"name": "FOLIO_SYSTEM_USER_ENABLED", "value": "false"}, {"name": "SYSTEM_USER_CREATED", "value": "false"}, {"name": "SYSTEM_USER_ENABLED", "value": "false"}`
+ - In the stripes.config.js, module.exports["config"]["hasAllPerms"] must be "true" in order for the user to be able to see the app settings.

 ## Upgrading to a new Flower Release
 1. Fetch and save new application descriptors.
 1. Update versions of mgr-apps, kong and keycloak in yaml files.